Editor's note: This segment was rebroadcast on Sept. 2, 2021. Find that audio here.

 Making New Year’s resolutions to lose weight, eat more superfoods or exercise may be all well and good.
 But in terms of living a long life, science writer Marta Zaraska argues those actions won’t help you as much as improving connections to other people.

-Human contact is crucial for good health, says Zaraska, author of the new book, “Growing Young: How Friendship, Optimism and Kindness Can Help You Live to 100.”
+Human contact is crucial for good health, says Zaraska, author of the book “Growing Young: How Friendship, Optimism and Kindness Can Help You Live to 100.”
 She illustrates this point by explaining how the mind communicates with the body, especially when we are under stress.

 In our evolutionary past, being alone usually meant being under stress from potential lurking danger.
 Humans, innately social beings, evolved to recognize when we are safe with other humans from accidents or predators, she says.
 One of those adaptations is the hypothalamic-pituitary-adrenal (HPA) axis, she says.